teohhanhui/famedly-helpcenter/docs/help-center/using-famedly/group-chat.md

 :::note

-Note: Loading the archive may take some time.
+Loading the archive may take some time.

 :::

 <Tabs>
   <TabItem value="desktop" label="Desktop" default>
   <ol>
-    <li>Click on your <b>profile picture or name initials</b> to the right of the filter field to open the settings.</li>
+    <li>Click on your <b>Profile Picture or Name Initials</b> to the right of the filter field to open the settings.</li>
     <li>Click on <b>Archive</b>.</li>
     <li>Click ☑ in the top right corner of the screen.</li>
     <li>Select one or more groups you want to delete.</li>